TosbackCgusBridge-Bot/CGUs-versions/Mozilla/Privacy Policy.md

 Things you should know

-We may receive personal information from you based on your interaction with us on social media platforms, if you submit a job, intern or fellow application, if you volunteer as a Mozilla community member, or if you submit user feedback or a request to us.
+We may receive personal information from you based on your interaction with us on social media platforms, if you submit a job, intern or fellow application, if you volunteer as a Mozilla community member, if you submit user feedback or a request to us, or if you engage with a product or policy campaign.

 *   **Social Media**: If you engage with our social media accounts, such as Twitter and Facebook, we may receive personal information about you.
 If you use these networks, their privacy policies apply, and you are encouraged to read them.